R3GAL0/Lernantino/README.md

     3. the first app img is larger than the others
     4. clicking imgs leads to the deployed application
     5. responsive layout

+How to make the column for the subheadings?

+Req banner image